 French law is silent on this point (L614-12 CPI).
 After some procrastination (CA Lyon, 1st Civil Chamber, 2 December 2010, 09/08133), the Court of Cassation decided that this ground of nullityA138 (1) (e) EPC was relative in France (C. Cass. com, February 14, 2012 # 11-14288).

-Chapter 2.
-Causes of nullity valid for certain States only
+Causes of invalidity valid for certain states only

 A European patent may very well, in a given Contracting State, be subject to a prior right (eg a national patent) in the same way as if it were a national patent (A139 (1) EPC).
 Thus, a European patent may very well be revoked, limited, etc. in a State because of a right existing only for that State.
 In any case, the European patent may also be an earlier national right (A139 (2) EPC).

-Section 2.2.
-Previous national law for extension countries
+Previous national law for the countries of extension

 In the extension countries (" Extension of the effects of European patents to Slovenia », OJ 1994, 75, A7 which also governs the other extension countries), a European patent, if its extension fee has been paid, is considered as part of the state of the art for subsequent national applications.
 Similarly, a national application is considered to be part of the state of the art for extended European applications in that country.